-A judge blocked Trump's immigration crackdown for being biased against “non-white, non-European immigrants.”
+A judge blocked Trump's immigration crackdown for being biased against “non-white, non-European immigrants”

 A federal judge has blocked the Trump administration from ending temporary legal status for about 250,000 immigrants from El Salvador, Haiti, Nicaragua, and Sudan.
 Judge Edward Chen wrote that his decision is based partly on evidence that President Donald Trump is biased against “non-white, non-European immigrants.”

 Chen’s temporary injunction stops the Trump administration from ending the countries’ Temporary Protected Status before he makes a final decision in the case.
 TPS provides temporary work permits to immigrants in the United States whose home countries are recovering from manmade and natural disasters.
-Sudan’s TPS status was set to expire next month, while the other three countries’ TPS status will expire next year.
+Sudan’s TPS was set to expire next month, while the other three countries’ will expire next year.

-The lawsuit filed by the American Civil Liberties Union of Southern California and the National Day Laborer Organizing Network in March argues that the Trump administration’s TPS decisions were improperly influenced by the administration’s “repeatedly-expressed racism toward non-white, non-European people from other countries.”
+The lawsuit, filed in March by the American Civil Liberties Union of Southern California and the National Day Laborer Organizing Network, argues that the Trump administration’s TPS decisions were improperly influenced by the administration’s “repeatedly-expressed racism toward non-white, non-European people from other countries.”

 Chen’s order lists a number of examples of that bias.
 They include Trump’s call for a Muslim ban during the presidential campaign, his claims in June 2017 that recent immigrants from Haiti “all have AIDS” and that Africans would never “go back to their huts,” and a question he posed in January: “Why are we having all these people from shithole countries come here?”